xorcat/crikeyconctf/index.md

 # More Info
 On the day, come into the CTF room (or anywhere around the venue) and find the "CrikeyCTF" wireless network.
-Join it with he top secure password of "crikeyctf" and browse to the [CTF Scoreboard](https://ctf.crikeycon.com) (This will be different on the network on he day than this site).
+Join it with he top secure password of "crikeyctf" and browse to the [CTF Scoreboard](https://ctf.crikeycon.com) (This will be different on the network on the day than this site).
 Register on the website (you can put in a fake email address, we don't use em) and then either register a team or join an existing one.

 Once registered and the CTF starts, challenges will be listed.
 Click on them try and solve it and find the flag.
 Pretty much all flags are in the format of flag{example_flag}.